There had been lots of motion-capture characters in film, but the Na'vi are probably the first ones anyone would want to have sex with.

-Particularly impressive is the scene in the first film where Magneto confronts the cops, takes control of their firearms and floats them in midair, aiming at each of them.
+Particularly impressive is the scene where Magneto confronts the cops, takes control of their firearms and floats them in midair, aiming at each of them.
 Also, the various closeup shots of Wolverine's claws emerging, Senator Kelly's Nightmare Fuel mutation, Mystique's transformations (that got progressively better as the films went on) and so on.
 Also in the first film is an extreme Talking to Himself scene where Wolverine fights Mystique (the latter disguised as Wolverine) and one seriously cannot tell which is the real Logan.

-The third film has Angel's wings, Quill's spikes and of course the Golden Gate bridge uprooted and plonked on Alcatraz Island.
+Some highlights include Angel's wings, Quill's spikes and of course the Golden Gate bridge uprooted and plonked on Alcatraz Island.
 One moment that is slight more subtle is the "digital skin grafting" that made Patrick Stewart and Ian McKellen look two decades younger.

 Not forgetting the practical makeup effects, such as the muscle suit Vinnie Jones wore as the Juggernaut, Angel's wings in their folded position and of course the full-body makeup applied to Beast, Mystique and Nightcrawler.